openobserve/website4/content/blog/posts/parsing-windows-iis-logs.md

   - parsing
   - logs
 ---
 ### Introduction

 Internet Information Services (IIS) is a flexible, secure and manageable Web server for hosting anything on the Web.
 Monitoring and analyzing IIS logs can provide valuable insights into the performance and health of your web applications.
 In this blog, we will walk through the process of capturing IIS logs using the OpenTelemetry Collector (otel-collector) and parsing them using VRL functions in OpenObserve for analysis.
 You could use fluentbit or vector as well to capture the logs and send them to OpenObserve.

-## Step 1: Setting Up the otel-Collector
+## Step 1: Setting Up the otel-collector

 The OpenTelemetry Collector offers a vendor-agnostic implementation on how to receive, process, and export telemetry data.
 In our case, we want to capture IIS logs and send them for analysis.
 Here's how you can set it up: